Time to bring the tender plants inside…again.

 I hope I like these terrariums again this winter.
 So far they seem to be really pretty, but I haven’t had time to kill them yet either.
 Keep your fingers crossed for me keeping them alive and ready to go out in the spring.

 Have a great weekend, we are now heading toward fall and the weather is showing it.
-It is going to be colder overnights this week, for us in Ohio that will be dropping into the 40°s F overnight, so I expect that frost will be here soon.
+It is going to be cooler overnights this week, for us in Ohio that will be dropping into the 60°s F overnight, but that’s hardly cold when we know that frost will be here next month.

 I am so NOT ready.